 - Advocating for the hiring of a dedicated staff person to plan and implement consistent recycling collection throughout the school district.

-- Hosting discussions with stakeholders from the city government, committees, and elected officials.
+- Hosting discussions with stakeholders from the city government, School Committee, elected officials, and others.

 - Supporting a Recycling Policy for Newton Public Schools and applying for a grant from MassDEP to fund the implementation of a district-wide recycling program